 By Lois Perch Villemaire

 Lois Perch Villemaire lives in Annapolis, MD.
-She searches life experiences for inspiration in writing flash pieces.
-Her work has appeared in The Drabble, Potato Soup Journal, 101 Words, and coming soon in 42 Stories Anthology.
-She blogs for annapolisdiscovered.com.
+She writes poetry, flash fiction and memoir.
+Her work has appeared in Potato Soup Journal, 101 Words, FewerThan500, The Drabble, Pen-in-Hand, Flora Fiction, North of Oxford, and Flash Frontier.
+She blogs for annapolisdiscovered.com and annapoliswellnesshouse.org.